 ACO COVERCOM® is ACO’s SCEC SL2 rated solution comprising the industry’s exclusive concrete pit range including tamper evident lids and precast reinforced concrete pits.

-Our ranges have all been certified by ASIO on behalf of SCEC.
 Both ranges have patented locking systems within tamper evident lids.
 Our products are classified onto the Security Equipment Evaluated Products List (SEEPL), which is documented in the SEEPL catalogue, used by Australian Government agencies and their consultants.

 We are the industry leaders in national security